Superposition28/TheSimpsonsGame-PS3/Readme.md

 A re-implementation tool built using the RemakeEngine

-Implements original game logic in C#.
+Features
-Converts the user-provided game assets into formats usable by Godot.
+Converts the user-provided game assets into formats usable by Godot. generates game project with python and GD script
 Users must own the original game.
+Goals
+Implement original game logic in C#.

 This module contains the Core logics for remaking The Simpsons Game 2007 ps3 game.